-Faith Bible College has been in the business of equipping men and women of God for life in ministry for 46 years.
-We have a focus for seeing God transform people, and seeing those people transform the world.
+Faith Bible College has been equipping men and women of God for Christian life and ministry for nearly 50 years.
+Our focus is to see God transform people.
+Transformed people, transform communities.
+Transformed communities will transform the world.

 FOUNDING & HISTORY OF FAITH

 The Early Days

 Des Short worked in the YMCA and under him were a thousand young men who he led and taught.
 He had come into a relationship with the Lord while traveling overseas for the YMCA 100th anniversary as New Zealand’s representative.
 The camp that followed the trip, in which he was one of the leaders, saw a move of God and many young men came to know the Lord as Saviour.
 Many of them are still going strong in God, some overseas.
 After Des and co-founder Carley meet, Des came into the experience of the Holy Spirit.

 Carley received a wonderful salvation experience when 9 years old.
 Later, as a teen, she was filled with the Holy Spirit.
 Carley was part of the Youth For Christ movement, traveling in one of the first teams to minister through New Zealand.
 Carley was also part of a ministry team singing and testifying in the city of Christchurch and outlying towns often as far north as Picton and south to Dunedin.
 The team produced two records and as a soloist, Carley did one smaller L.P.
 She would join with any organization that was passionate about evangelism.

 In 1960 Des & Carley were married and ten days later left New Zealand for the United States to attend Elim Bible Institute at Lima, New York.
 Their original intention was to go on the mission field.
 In 1962 they travelled to British Guiana (as it was known then… now Guyana), and Trinidad during the long summer break.